hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-with-the-hpe-data-services-cloud-console-public-rest-api.md

 }
 ```

-In order to ensure the completion of this remote procedural call through POST, the users will use the task resource to query the status of this asynchronous task.
+In order to ensure the completion of this remote procedural call through POST, the user will use the task resource to query the status of this asynchronous task.

 ```jsoniq
 /api/v1/tasks/{task id}